Kailash and Manasarovar Pilgrimage Tour-14 Days

 Best Seasons for Kailash and Manasarovar Pilgrimage Tour.

-Around Tibet with the Lhasa Tour, one can visit from April to October including the monsoon-wet months of June to August, as Tibet falls within rain shadow where all black heavy rain clouds are blocked by high Himalayan Mountain that make Tibet a dry and arid country.
+Consequently, around Tibet with the Lhasa Tour, one can visit from April to October including the monsoon-wet months of June to August, as Tibet falls within a rain shadow where all black heavy rain clouds are blocked by high Himalayan Mountains that make Tibet an arid country.

 Climate and Weather During Kailash Manasarovar Yatra